 How Does Forest Restoration Occur?This is complex, and since 1978 we have been adapting and improving our different restoration techniques in the parks.
-By the mid-2000s, park managers anf foresters had built the knowlege, skills, and support to really increase the acres of second-growth forests to be treated with restoration thinning.
+By the mid-2000s, park managers and foresters had built the knowlege, skills, and support to really increase the acres of second-growth forests being treated with restoration thinning.

 Restoration of second-growth forests requires the removal of logging roads, thinning and removal of selected trees, stream restoration, and solving erosion problems.
 All of this work is based on building partnerships and trust between a wide variety of private, tribal, government, non-profit, and academic organisations.
 Redwoods Rising is an important example of restoration partnerships at these parks.